Creating a Schematic Template

 The file must be locally saved (File » Save) prior to saving to the Workspace.

-3. The Choose Planned Item Revision dialog will appear.
-Use this to choose the target Schematic Template Item into the next revision (or an established revision in the Planned state) of which the sheet will be saved, then click OK.
+3. The Choose Planned Item Revision dialog will open.
+In the dialog, choose the target schematic template item for the next revision (or an established revision in the Planned state) of which the sheet will be saved, then click OK.

-4. The Edit Revision dialog will appear, in which you can define Name, Description, and add release notes as required.
+4. The Edit Revision dialog will open in which you can define the Name and Description and add release notes as required.

 5. After clicking OK, the template will be saved and stored in the revision of the Item.